ArshRai17/cool-anemone/content/posts/buying-darjeeling-tea-from-teabox-vahdam-capitaltea.md

 #### Price

-They are price competitive, but I've noticed that this year's their prices were higher.
-Also, their courier service fee has increased quite a bit, which adds to your overall cost.
+They are price competitive, but I've noticed that this year their prices were higher.
+Also, the courier service fee has increased quite a bit, which adds to your overall cost.
 However, if you purchase over $100, you qualify for free shipping.

 You can pay using your credit card or through PayPal